 Kites are large archaeological remains, generally quite well preserved.
-They are dry stone constructions, composed of an enclosure of variable shape and size and more or less continuous walls that converge towards the entrance; these walls can sometimes be absent but are usually two in number and sometimes three, four, or more.
+They are dry stone constructions, composed of an enclosure and more or less continuous walls which converge towards an entrance; these walls can sometimes be absent but are usually two in number and sometimes three, four or more.
 Their length is commonly several hundred meters and can even reach several kilometres, while their height is no more than a few decimetres.
-The enclosures are variable in shape (circular, triangular, star-shaped…), and their size, larger than the majority of pastoral enclosures, varies from a few hundred square meters to more than ten hectares.
+The enclosures are variable in shape (circular, triangular, star-shaped, etc.) and their size, far larger than pastoral enclosures, varies from a few hundred square meters to more than ten hectares.

-The small stone constructions or cells that are joined to the external part of the enclosure have walls that are often higher than those of the enclosure.
-They are circular or quadrangular in shape and their number varies from a single cell to several dozen.
-If several often-observed particularities are considered, such as a disposition of the cells near the entrance, the existence of cells at the extremity of pointed appendices and the particular shapes of the entrance, the variability among the kites makes it difficult to propose a typology.
-Kites are found in arid environments, steppes, and desert margins, and their topographical location is clearly the result of a definite choice in many cases.
-A break in the slope is very often observed at the position of the entrance and various topographic configurations were preferred to flat topography.
+The small stone constructions or cells that are joined to the external part of the enclosure are the most sophisticated part of the device, always carefully constructed.
+Their number varies from a single cell to several dozen.
+The variability among the kites makes it difficult to propose a typology.
+Several often-observed attributes are considered, such as a disposition of the cells near the entrance, the existence of cells at the extremity of pointed appendices and the particular shapes of the entrance.
+These features are most often shared by kites from the same region, thus forming homogeneous groups circumscribed at the regional scale.
+Kites are found in arid environments, steppes and desert margins and their topographical location is clearly the result of a definite choice.
+A break in the slope is the most often observed at the position of the entrance and various topographic configurations were preferred to flat topography.

-The principle of an enclosure at the extremity of converging walls appears to be universal in character, as constructions of this type are found in several regions of the world (North and South America, Scandinavia, etc.) in terrestrial as well as aquatic environments.
+The principle of an enclosure at the extremity of converging walls appears to be universal in character, as constructions of this type are found in several regions of the world (North and South America, Scandinavia, etc.).
 However, kites are distinguished from other constructions by the presence of cells adjoining the enclosure.

 In Arabia, they are also found in the northern margins of the Nefud, in the prolongation of the Harrat al-Sham.
 An important group was recently discovered in the southern foothills of the Taurus in southern Turkey.
-Another important group, long known to Russian archaeologists, is situated on the plateau of Ustyurt, in the Aralo-Caspian zone.
-Finally, there are two small groups of related constructions which are generally called kites, but with very particular morphological features: one in the Negev, the other in the region of Marib in Yemen.
-In total, the most recent inventory (summer 2014) includes more than 6000 kites which therefore extend over a considerable
+Another important group, long known to local archaeologists, is situated on the Ustyurt Plateau, in the Aralo-Caspian zone in Kazakhstan and Uzbekistan.
+In total, the most recent inventory (summer 2020 CE) includes more than 6000 kites which therefore extend over a considerable